 The Impact Lab Mentor Experience

-The Impact Lab In Action course connects Carlson School undergraduate students with local nonprofits and social enterprises to solve real business challenges.
+The Impact Lab In Action course connects Minnesota Carlson undergraduate students with local nonprofits and social enterprises to solve real business challenges.
 As the second course in our two-part program, it builds on problem-solving skills learned in the first course by applying them to real projects for real clients.

 As a mentor, you will be paired with a team of six undergraduate students for the duration of the semester, guiding them through the problem-solving process as they work on their project.
 Your primary role is to provide guidance when needed, helping students explore all aspects of the problem and ask the right questions.
 Impact Lab students are early in their academic careers and this course is designed to support and encourage the students to step outside their comfort zones.
 Building a positive relationship with your team will foster a collaborative and productive environment, ensuring a meaningful experience for both you and the students.